Geeks in Phoenix

 Motherboard

-Chipset - An integrated circuit that controls data transfer functions - Chipsets are designed to work with specific CPUs and provides communication between the CPU and the other devices connected to the motherboard.
-Chipsets have a direct role in determining system performance
+Chipset - An integrated circuit that controls data transfer functions - Chipsets are designed to work with specific CPUs and provide communication between the CPU and the other devices connected to the motherboard.
+Chipsets have a direct role in determining system performance.

-Memory Slots - It holds memory modules and provides mechanical and electrical connections between the motherboard and memory - Desktop and laptop motherboards usually have 2 - 4 memory slots.
+Memory Slots - They hold memory modules and provide mechanical and electrical connections between the motherboard and memory - Desktop and laptop motherboards usually have 2 - 4 memory slots.
 Server motherboards can have up to 32 memory slots.

 Central Processing Unit (CPU)